rsy644/client_transactions/readme.md

 * Inside of the .env file, after the 'APP_KEY=' constant use the following application key: 'ABCDEF123ERD456EABCDEF123ERD456E'.
 Then run 'php artisan config cache'.

 * Navigate to http://127.0.0.1:8000 in your url field, and log in with 'admin@admin.com' and password: 'password'.
-The app will then launch.
+The app will then launch, and display the 8 clients that were initially populated with the seeder.

+* Click 'add' to add a new client to the list.

+* Click on the blue client name to see the details of any of the existing clients, and a list of their associated transactions.

+* Click on the grey cross ('x') next to each of the client names to delete a client.

+* Transactions can be added, deleted or edited in a similar fashion, within each of the client panels.

+* A full list of all the transactions in the system is available from the 'Transactions' menu item in the left hand sidebar.
+These transactions can be deleted in turn.

 * There are some browser tests located in the folder: ('/tests/Browser').
 To run these tests, use the command 'php artisan dusk' when inside of the laravel root directory.